logo BIO318

 ciclonuevo.jpg

-The complex Signal transduction in myxobacteria
+The complex signal transduction in myxobacteria

 Completion of the multicellular process requires a controlled cell-cell interaction.
-M. xanthus posseses three main types of signal transduction systems: two component systems, extracytoplasmic function sigma factors (ECF) and Serine/Threonine protein kinases (STPK).
+M. xanthus possess three main types of signal transduction systems: two component systems, extracytoplasmic function sigma factors (ECF) and Serine/Threonine protein kinases (STPK).
 Our group is interested in the study of signal transduction mechanisms during development by using functional classic molecular biology, genomic and transcriptomic approaches.

-Deciphering of Myxococcus xanthus copper global response
+Deciphering of M. xanthus global response to copper

-M. xanthus is a soil bacterium and therefore it has to complete the life cycle in presence of the soil natural compounds.
+M. xanthus is a soil bacterium and therefore it has to complete its life cycle in the presence of soil natural compounds.
 One of these compounds is copper, which is present in soils to concentrations that fluctuate between 2-100 mg/Kg.
 This metal is essential for life because it is used as cofactor by many enzymes involved in vital processes.
 However, copper is also extremely toxic mainly through the formation of reactive oxygen species.
 Due to this dual effect, cells have different mechanisms to ensure appropriate intracellular copper levels.
 M. xanthus give us the opportunity to study cell global response during a complete life cycle.
-This research, that is being performed using classic molecular biology and functional genomic techniques, has allowed to described a new group of metal dependent ECF sigma factors.
+This research, that is being performed using classic molecular biology and functional genomic techniques, has allowed to describe a new group of metal dependent ECF sigma factors.

 carotenoidstubes